Obak3/OS_IvyLeague_Masters/README.md

 # OS_IvyLeague_Masters
 This is the best way that I can give back right now, this is all of the materials that I have covered so far in the first semester at my Master's designed for people with no formal background in Computer Science.
-My undergraduate degree is not in Computer Science and I wanted a stronger foundation to build the next steps of my career off of, so here we are.
+My undergraduate degree is not in Computer Science and I wanted a stronger foundation to build the next steps of my career off of, so here we are...

 ## Courses *so far.....*
 1. [Introduction to Software Development](https://github.com/Obak3/OS_IvyLeague_Masters/tree/Course/Intro_To_Software_Dev/Courses/Programming/SoftwareDevelopment)